-DDR5 RAM modules are finally here, however, as is the case with every new RAM generation, you need to have a newer gen hardware in order to support them, this includes newer compatible CPUs.
+DDR5 RAM modules are finally here; however, as is the case with every new RAM generation, you need to have newer-gen hardware to support them, this includes newer compatible CPUs.
 So which Intel and AMD CPUs support DDR5 RAM?

-At the moment, there aren’t a whole lot of Intel or AMD CPUs that support the newer DDR5 RAM.
-Of course this will change as we move forward.
+Currently, there aren’t many Intel or AMD CPUs that support the newer DDR5 RAM.
+Of course, this will change as we move forward.

-The DDR4 RAM will almost get replaced entirely by DDR5 in the near future.
+The DDR4 RAM will almost get replaced entirely by DDR5 shortly.

-However, as it stands at the moment, due to the short demand for DDR5 and since only a handful of the newest PC hardware support DDR5, they are expensive.
+However, as it stands now, they are expensive due to the short demand for DDR5 and since only a handful of the newest PC hardware supports DDR5.

-Of course, like the previous RAM generation, DDR5 RAM and its compatible components i.e the CPU and the motherboard, are also NOT backwards compatible or forwards compatible.
+Of course, like the previous RAM generation, DDR5 RAM and its compatible components, i.e., the CPU and the motherboard, are also NOT backward or forwards compatible.

-Meaning, you cannot install a DDR4 RAM stick on a system that is compatible with DDR5 RAM.
+You cannot install a DDR4 RAM stick on a system compatible with DDR5 RAM.

-In the following text I will talk in detail about which CPUs support DDR5 RAM at the moment and in the near future.
+In the following text, I will talk in detail about which CPUs support DDR5 RAM at the moment and shortly.

 TABLE OF CONTENTS